 Points don't cut it anymore.
 People want things, not points.
 But the thing has to be relevant and personalised.

 Case-in-point: As a dog owner I have a Pets at Home loyalty card.
 I signed up as the owner of a small chihuahua, only to then receive on-going promotions targeting products aimed at larger breeds of dog.

 The best loyalty schemes know their customers wants and needs and use this information to target them with relevant deals.

 Is Mobile being ignored?

-Can talent make loyalty win for business again?
-So back to the original question, loyalty as it stands today is not all it’s cracked up to be!!!
+So back to the original question, Is loyalty all it’s cracked up to be!!!

 We’re humans, and our shopping habits cannot be analysed by algorithms alone!
 I believe people are at the heart of how we solve these challenges.

 Loyalty schemes manipulate and analyse transactional data on shopping habits to reveal exciting insights into buying habits and motivations.

 If, as a business, you really want to make this work, you'll need professionals who can extrapolate this data to draw out qualitative research insights like customer motivation.